 Limiting the growth of or reducing energy consumption is, of course, essential.
 However, shifting to less carbon-intensive sources of energy is equally important in the medium to long term.
 As such, many Asian countries should also be commended for investing in developing less GHG-intensive energy sources.

 The Center for Climate and Energy Solutions congratulates one individual, 13 Organizations, and three Partnerships who were publicly recognized for their leadership in reducing greenhouse gas emissions at the 2016 Climate Leadership Awards in Seattle.
 The national awards program honors corporate, organizational, and individual leadership in reducing greenhouse gas emissions in internal operations and the supply chain.

-The following awards were presented Feb.
-24, 2015, at the Climate Leadership Conference in Washington:
+The following awards were presented March 9, 2016, at the Climate Leadership Conference in Seattle: